josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 An exercise asks whether assumptions survive contact with a more complicated environment.

-That means useful training may discover:
+Useful training may discover:

 - equipment failure;
 - command confusion;
 - logistics bottlenecks;
 - communications problems;
 - unrealistic doctrine;
-- poor interoperability.
+- poor interoperability;
+- unrecognised signatures;
+- bad assumptions.

 The purpose is partly to discover failure:

 > **before an adversary does.**

-As the investigation node already puts it:
+So:

 > **we found twelve things that broke**